quicwg/base-drafts/draft-ietf-quic-recovery.md

 including sending new or retransmitted data based on the application's priorities.

-When a PTO timer expires, new or previously-sent data may not available to send, and data may still be in flight.
-A sender can be blocked from sending new data in the future if data is left in flight with no PTO armed.
+When a PTO timer expires, new or previously-sent data may not be available to send, and data may still be in flight.
+A sender can be blocked from sending new data in the future if packets are left in flight with no PTO armed.
 Under these conditions, a sender SHOULD mark any packets still in flight as lost.
-Marking any in-flight packets as lost allows the sender to recover any congestion window space consumed by them.
-Marking all packets as lost might be bandwidth-inefficient if a large amount of data is in flight.
-A sender MAY optimize for bandwidth by sending an ack-eliciting packet and re-arming the PTO timer instead of marking all in-flight packets as lost.
+If a sender wishes to establish delivery of packets still in flight, it MAY send an ack-eliciting packet and re-arm the PTO timer instead.

 #### Loss Detection {#pto-loss}